DataDog/integrations-core/prometheus/README.md

 The Prometheus check does not include any service checks.

 ## Prometheus Alertmanager
-Send Prometheus Alertmanager alerts in the event stream
+Send Prometheus Alertmanager alerts in the event stream.

 ### Setup
 1. Edit the Alertmanager configuration file, `alertmanager.yml`, to include the following: